-As a result of the assessment the Company has recognised an impairment to goodwill asset of \$4.085 million in relation to the Appointuit CGU for the year ended 31 December 2016.
+As a result of the assessment the Company has maintained the impairment to the goodwill asset of \$4.085 million in relation to the Appointuit CGU which was previously recognised in the year ended 31 December 2016.
+This impairment has not changed during the current financial year.

-The Company determined that the recoverable amount in relation the Jayex Technology CGU exceeded its carrying value of assets as at 31 December 2016, therefore no adjustment to its carrying value was required.
+The Company determined that the recoverable amount in relation the Jayex Technology CGU exceeded its carrying value of assets as at 31 December 2017, therefore no adjustment to its carrying value was required.

-Note 16.
+Note 15.
 Current liabilities - trade and other payables

-Consolidated
+Consol Consolidated

-2016 \$'000 2015 \$'000
+2017 2016

-Trade payables 756 1,419
+\$'000 \$'000

-Accrued expenses 339 231
+Trade payables 506 756

-Current consideration payable on business acquisition - 1,098
+Accrued expenses 409 339

-GST payable 114 93
+GST payable 137 114

-Other payables 261 225
+Other payables 204 261

-1,470 3,066
+1,256 1,470

-Refer to note 27 for further information on financial instruments.
+Refer to note 25 for further information on financial instruments.